 One way to answer this question is to consider rental yields.
 Yields are an excellent measure of performance, given they show the return on investment from rental income, relative to a property’s value.
 A rental yield of more than 4% is a must to ensure a buy-to-let property runs profitability.

-So, using industry data, we’ve gathered the average rental yields for every postcode district in Birmingham to find the 10 best areas, with the results below.
+Using industry data, we’ve gathered the average rental yields for every postcode district in Birmingham.
+The results are in the section below.

-The postcode starts in Winson Green and Soho, before spilling over into the trendy, rejuvenated Jewellery Quarter.
+The postcode area sits just outside the northwest edge of Birmingham’s ring road (also known as The Middleway), starting in Winson Green and Soho before spilling over into the trendy, rejuvenated Jewellery Quarter.

 The Jewellery Quarter is a stunning region with a rich history.
 It’s highly popular with young professionals who enjoy the walkable commute to the city centre, the thriving food and drink scene, and the high standard of townhouses, modern apartment blocks, and period conversions.

-On the northeast side of the city centre lies B4, which comes 9th on our list.
+On the northeast side of the city centre lies B4, which comes 7th on our list, up two places compared to last year.
 This postcode primarily contains The Gun Quarter and Aston Triangle.

 The Gun Quarter, much like the neighbouring Jewellery Quarter, is named after the area’s manufacturing past.
 It is gradually being transformed into a stylish residential area by repurposing old, industrial warehouses as luxury apartments.